zkytony/robotdev/spot/docs/Functions/Navigation.md

 A solution is to have a keyboard controller that you can use while the spot driver is running.
-This can be easily done through the [`wasd.py` example](https://dev.bostondynamics.com/python/examples/wasd/readme) in Spot SDK.
-Note that
+This can be easily done through the [`wasd.py` example](https://dev.bostondynamics.com/python/examples/wasd/readme) in Spot SDK. **HOWEVER, I FOUND THIS EXAMPLE TO BE NOT WORKING (03/07/2022); The robot ESTOPS every time the wasd.py is run.**

+So instead, I wrote one, using the spot ros's `/spot/cmd_vel` topic.

 ## Overall Strategy